JetBrains/teamcity-documentation/topics/command-line.md

 <td>

-_The option is available if "Executable with parameters" is selected in the __Run__ dropdown._
+_The option is available if "Executable with parameters" is selected in the __Run__ drop-down menu._

-Specify space\-separated parameters to pass to the executable.
+Specify space-separated parameters to pass to the executable.
 If a parameter contains a space, it can be enclosed in double quotes.
 For non-trivial parameters it is recommended to use "Custom script" option instead.

 </td></tr><tr>